Peggy Fenner: Political career

 Thatcher dropped her in September 1986 in a cull of junior ministers, compensating her with a DBE.
 Dame Peggy became a leading campaigner against the high speed link across Kent to the Channel Tunnel.
 For a decade from 1987 she returned to Strasbourg as a delegate to the Council of Europe and Western European Union.
 The 1997 election brought boundary changes and a heavy national swing to Labour.
 Dame Peggy, her 75th birthday approaching, went down by 5,354 votes to the colourful barrister Bob Marshall-Andrews.

 Personal life

 Born on 12 November 1922 in Lewisham, London, as Margaret Edith Bennett, she was cared for in infancy by her grandparents.
 Her parents divorced when she was three and she never saw her father again.
-Educated at a London County Council elementary school in Brockley, Kent she went on to attend Ide Hill School in Sevenoaks but left aged 14 going into service.
+Educated at a London County Council elementary school in Brockley, (then in Kent) she went on to attend Ide Hill School in Sevenoaks, Kent, but left aged 14 going into service.
 In 1940 aged 18 she married architect Bernard Fenner and went into wartime factory work.
 The couple had one daughter.

-Her husband and only child (her daughter) both predeceased Fenner, who died on 15 September 2014, aged 91.
+Her husband and only child (her daughter) both predeceased Fenner, who died on 15 September 2014, in a care home at Rockdale House, Sevenoaks, aged 91.
+She was cremated on 16 October.